earthly/website/blog/_posts/2023-06-26-linux-uniq-command.md

 ## Conclusion

-In this guide, you've learned the following:

-* You can use the `uniq` command to count distinct values in a file.
-* You'll probably need to use other commands with `uniq` to sort and clean the file before counting with `uniq`.
-* There are many commands in the Linux ecosystem that can help you achieve the specific output you want.
-* `uniq` is pretty good at counting distinct values if the input text is reasonably structured and cleaned up first.

-As you continue experimenting with analyzing files and displaying the outputs you require, you'll continue to face challenges.
-Many of the commands used in this guide have links pointing to resources with more information.
-You can also peruse the [**Text Processing Commands** page](https://tldp.org/LDP/abs/html/textproc.html) of [The Linux Documentation Project](https://tldp.org), which lists even more text-processing commands that you can use to manipulate text output and files on your own system.
+In this tutorial, you've learned how to use `uniq` to count distinct values in a file, and the importance of sorting and cleaning the file beforehand.
+We covered how `uniq` works best on well-structured, clean inputs.
+There are numerous Linux commands to help you tailor your output.

+For further exploration, refer to the additional resources linked in this guide, and [**Text Processing Commands** page](https://tldp.org/LDP/abs/html/textproc.html) from [The Linux Documentation Project](https://tldp.org).

+And after you've mastered `uniq` and are ready for more Linux tools, why not give [Earthly](https://www.earthly.dev/) a try?
+It's a fantastic tool for build tool that works great at the command line.

+Keep experimenting and overcoming challenges that come your way!

 {% include_html cta/bottom-cta.html %}